bairagya-iitkgp/In-Paint-Quickly/README.md

    3=> Pixel Shuffle

 e.g: To choose Bilinear Resize Separable model set model=2

        python train.py --model=2

 3. To set range for hole-size set the minimum dimension at HOLE_MIN and set maximum dimension at HOLE_MAX.

 e.g: To generate holes in the range (24,48) use

        python train.py --HOLE_MIN=24 --HOLE_MAX=48

+4. To change value of learning rate set LEARNING_RATE, to change value of batch-size set BATCH_SIZE, to change value of hyperparameter alpha set alpha.

+e.g: One example of usage is as follows

+       python train.py --LEARNING_RATE=1e-3 --BATCH_SIZE=32 --alpha=1.0